You’ve got it, don’t you? The list of things you need for homeschooling.

 Poppycock.

 Sure, there are basic necessities for getting the job done.
 But many of the perceived “needs” for an effective homeschool really aren’t.
 That’s right.
 You can educate your children at home with much less than most people think.
-So in this two-part series, let’s look at a new back-to-school list: the list of what homeschoolers don’t need!
+Let’s look at a new back-to-school list: the list of what homeschoolers don’t need!

 1) Lots of money